Undefined Behavior

 - Use compiler warnings to catch uninitialized variables

-Remember: A few extra characters typing {}
+Remember: A few extra characters typing {} can save hours of debugging!

 Summary